Distance and Online FAQs

-In order to be approved as a proctor, a person must be a disinterested professional with a valid business office, business telephone and business email address (Yahoo and Hotmail addresses are not acceptable).
+In order to be approved as a proctor, a person must be a disinterested professional with a valid business office, business telephone and business email address (personal phone numbers and personal email addresses are NOT acceptable--no Yahoo, Gmail, Hotmail, etc.).
 Some examples are:

 A superintendent, principal or counselor at a public school